LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

 ### elif / else if

-In Java we can utlize the same behavior that `elif` provides in Python, with a slightly different syntax.
+In Java we can utilize the same behavior that `elif` provides in Python, with a slightly different syntax.
 Here is a simple example in both Python and Java.

 ```python
 grade = int(input('enter a grade'))